-Concern that parts of the Mass Memory might fail either during launch or due to radiation prompted IDPU software to provide a virtualto-physical mapping of the memory.
+During a seven month study, memory errors occured primarily within the radiation belts virtual-to-physical mapping of the memory.
 The software remaps the upper 10-bits of the address in order to subdivide the memory into 1024 pages of 128 KBytes each.
 Using a bitmap loaded by ground command, the memory controller software recalculates the virtual-to-physical mapping automatically, and adjusts the amount of telemetry allocated to each Virtual Channel.
 Thus, bad sections of memory can be removed from operation, while the only observable effect is that the Mass Memory shrinks!
 After 2 years of operation, only one page of memory has been removed because it contained unusually high bit errors.